-Inside, they could just make out a number of benches and tables, again in a circular shape.
-Surrounding this structure, a circle of eight tall trees provided a degree of privacy for the girls in the rooms facing into this area.
+Inside, they could just make out a number of benches and tables, again arranged in a circular shape.
+Surrounding this structure, a circle of eight tall trees – some form of Aidan maple-equivalent with thinner foliage – provided a degree of privacy for the girls in the rooms facing into this area.

 “We’ll have to have lunch out there one day soon, Anise!”
 Isla yelled.

 “Sure!”
 Anise called back, and resumed unpacking.
 “And maybe some other things of an enjoyable nature…” she murmured in a suggestive tone, giggling to herself.